-NFA and the Trust have received from the SEC an exemptive order for the manager-of-managers structure which allows NFA, subject to the approval of the Board of Trustees, to hire, replace or terminate unaffiliated subadvisers without the approval of shareholders; the order also allows NFA to revise a subadvisory agreement with an unaffiliated subadviser without shareholder approval.
+NFA and the Trust have received from the SEC an exemptive order for a manager-of-managers structure which allows NFA, subject to the approval of the Board of Trustees, to hire, replace or terminate unaffiliated subadvisers without the approval of shareholders; the order also allows NFA to revise a subadvisory agreement with an unaffiliated subadviser without shareholder approval.
 If a new unaffiliated subadviser is hired, the change will be communicated to shareholders within 90 days of such change, and all changes are subject to approval by the Board of Trustees, including a majority of the Trustees who are not interested persons of the Trust or NFA.
 The order is intended to facilitate the efficient operation of the Funds and afford the Trust increased management flexibility.

-NFA has no current intention to hire a subadviser for the Funds.
-In instances where NFA would hire a subadviser, pursuant to the exemptive order, NFA monitors and evaluates any subadvisers, which includes performing initial due diligence on prospective subadvisers for the Funds, selecting the subadvisers for the Funds, and thereafter monitoring the performance of the subadvisers through quantitative and qualitative analysis as well as periodic in-person, telephonic and written consultations with the subadvisers.
-NFA would have responsibility for communicating performance expectations and evaluations to the subadvisers and ultimately recommending to the Board of Trustees whether a subadviser's contract should be renewed, modified or terminated; however, NFA does not expect to recommend changes of subadvisers frequently.
-NFA would regularly provide written reports to the Board of Trustees regarding the results of its evaluation and monitoring functions.
-Although NFA would monitor the performance of the subadvisers, there is no certainty that the subadvisers or the Funds will obtain favorable results at any given time.
+Pursuant to the exemptive order, NFA monitors and evaluates any subadvisers, which includes performing initial due diligence on prospective subadvisers for the Funds and thereafter monitoring the performance of the subadvisers through quantitative and qualitative analysis as well as periodic in-person, telephonic and written consultations with the subadvisers.
+NFA has responsibility for communicating performance expectations and evaluations to the subadviser and ultimately recommending to the Board of Trustees whether a subadviser's contract should be renewed, modified or terminated; however,

+NFA does not expect to recommend changes of subadvisers frequently.
+NFA will regularly provide written reports to the Board of Trustees regarding the results of their evaluation and monitoring functions.
+Although NFA will monitor the performance of the subadvisers, there is no certainty that the subadvisers or the Funds will obtain favorable results at any given time.